das-developers/das2py-server/docs/DataSource.md

 | protocol | object[objects] | yes | Defines the GET API for interacting with this data source  |

 The simple elements: `type`, `version`, `label`, `title`, and `description` are common to all catalog objects.
-Of the other values, `contacts` is rather straight forward.
-Thus the focus here will be to describe the purpose and usage of the `protocol` and `interface` sections.
+Of the other sub-objects, `contacts` is rather straight forward.
+Thus the focus here will be to describe the purpose and usage of the `protocol` and `interface` objects.

 ## The Protocol Object

 The protocol object defines the HTTP GET method query keys understood by this data source.
-For reference the upper sections of the protocol object for ACE IPD continues below.
+For reference the upper sections of the protocol object for ACE instrument IPD data source continues below.
 ```json5
 {
   "method" : "GET",